rojebd/python-music-player/README.md

 Configure the OPTIONS in the config.py this file must be at the root of the project

-All other options such as VOL_DOWN, VOL_UP, REWIND, FORWARD are optional and if not configured are given a default value (the value being 3)
+All other options such as VOL_DOWN, VOL_UP, REWIND, FORWARD are optional and if not configured are given a default value the value give is 3)

 MUSIC_PATH if not configured is given the value of the playbackcontrols project __file__